Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

     c: 2/

-If you don't want to include any classical bits, you don't have to write `QuantumCircuit(n_qubits,0)` but you can omit the number of classical bits.
+You can also create a :class:`~.QuantumCircuit` with only qubits and no classical bits, by omitting the number of classical bits:

 .. testcode::